Gingerbread Bars with Cream Cheese Frosting

 - All-purpose flour – The amount of flour in the recipe will determine how dense the cookies will be.
 So, make sure to measure the ingredients correctly.

 - Sugar – I like to use white sugar for that wonderful crisp outside and molasses for that soft and chewy inside.
-But, you can also use a combination of white and brown sugar.
+But you can also use a combination of white and brown sugar.

-- Egg – We have just one egg so make it a large egg.
+- Egg – We have just one egg, so make it a large egg.

 - Molasses – Use unsulphured molasses.
 I like to use dark molasses.
 Since light molasses just does not give it enough molasses flavor.
-Blackstrap molasses is a little bitter with a distinct robust flavor.
+Blackstrap molasses is a little bitter with a distinct, robust flavor.

 - Spices – Today, I am using 1 teaspoon ground ginger, just a ¼ teaspoon of ground cinnamon, and freshly grated nutmeg.
 You can also use a teaspoon of ground cloves.

-How to make gingerbread bars
+Step-by-step: How to make gingerbread bars

-- Preheat the oven at 375°F / 190°C / Gas Mark 5.
+- Preheat the oven to 375°F / 190°C / Gas Mark 5.

 - Prepare a 9 x 9-inch square pan with cooking spray or line with parchment paper.